noerajon/Industrial_Hydraulics_Project/README.md

 * git commit -m "Message" → commit your work
 * git push origin main → send to GitHub

-**Note :** When you will push a file for the first time you will need to write the following command : git push --set-upstream origin main
+**Note :** When you will push a file for the first time you will need to write the following command : git push --set-upstream origin main.

 This command set the arrival of the files, at this time you will also be asked to enter your token because it is the first time you push a file.